Images of Trench Fever

 - Bathe regularly and change and launder your clothes.

-- It is appropriate to treat fever with acetaminophen, aspirin, or ibuprofen.
+- It is appropriate to treat fever with acetaminophen, aspirin (do NOT give aspirin to any child aged 18 years or younger), or ibuprofen.

 As with all illnesses, rest and stay well hydrated.